Do you know that alkaline water that’s made from water ionizers can provide excellent health benefits to your body and long-term health?

-We recently rated the Tyent 11-Series water ionizers as the #1 machine on the market…and it’s pretty easy to see why we did.
+We recently rated the Tyent UCE-11 water ionizer as the #1 under-counter machine on the market…and it’s pretty easy to see why we did.

-- The 11-Series comes in two styles: the ACE-11 (for countertops) and the UCE-11 (for under-the-counter).
-Regardless of which style you choose for your kitchen or office, you’ll get to enjoy using a machine that can make alkaline hydrogen water at the most therapeutic levels ever…all while sporting an elegant design and a smartphone-inspired touch screen interface that’s super easy to use. (we promise!)
+- The UCE-11 can make alkaline hydrogen water at the most therapeutic levels ever…all while sporting an elegant design and a smartphone-inspired touch screen interface that’s super easy to use. (we promise!)

-- The ACE-11 and UCE-11 are the most powerful water ionizers we’ve ever tested…and we’ve tested hundreds of machines.
-Combined with a 10-amp SMPS power supply, the 11-Series machines can reach a wide pH range from 2-12, optimal flow rates, and the highest -ORP levels up to -1200.
+- The UCE-11 is the most powerful under-counter machine we’ve ever tested…and we’ve tested hundreds of machines.
+Combined with a 10-amp SMPS power supply, the UCE-11 can reach a wide pH range from 2-12, optimal flow rates, and the highest -ORP levels up to -1200.

-- Best of all…both the Tyent ACE-11 and UCE-11 water ionizers are completely chemical-free!
+- Best of all…the Tyent UCE-11 water ionizer is completely chemical-free!

-The Tyent MMP 9090 Turbo Extreme water ionizer has a handful of the same features and capabilities as the 11-Series machines, such as:
+The Tyent Edge-9 Turbo water ionizer has a handful of the same features and capabilities as the ACE-13 and UCE-11 machines, such as:

 - The same ultra-pure dual filtration system that can remove over 200 contaminants from your tap water – such as 99% of lead and UP TO 99% of beryllium, uranium, chlorine, mercury, and fluoride (if a two-bank or four-bank pre-filter is fitted).